Human Rights Education

 Source: UN Human Rights: What is a Human Right?

 The researcher Kris Grimonprez explains their connection to the EU policy dimension and advocates for more value awareness in citizenship education:

 Source: Kris Grimonprez/NECE network

 Embededness in the Society

 Education for Democratic Citizenship and Human Rights Education seek to combine the awareness and knowledge with empowerment to implement these in the society.

-On the state level, at the workbenches, in civil-society organizations or in classrooms.
-This implies, the training ground and the learning field is the society.
+At the state level, in civil-society organizations or in classrooms.
+This implies the training ground and the learning field is the society.
 Therefore, educational measures in these fields need to build cooperation with the society, include the social reality around the classroom or ideally cooperate in activities planned and conducted by non-formal and formal learning providers together.
-Non- formal EDC work with young people is probably the perfect training field for democracy: close to society developments, close to young peoples ́ everyday life experience, promoting learning on eye-level, backed with pedagogues who are capable to make the difference:
+Non-formal EDC work with young people is probably the perfect training field for democracy: close to society developments, close to young peoples ́ everyday life experience, promoting learning on eye-level, backed with pedagogues who are capable of making the difference:

-„Non- formal education has the specific strenght to quickly react on challenges and threats to democracy as it is close to societal developments. it is able to identify issues at their grassroots stage and develop educational concepts, long before the debate has made it to the political and subsequent curricular level.“
+„Non-formal education has the specific strength to quickly react to challenges and threats to democracy as it is close to societal developments.
+It is able to identify issues at their grassroots stage and develop educational concepts long before the debate has made it to the political and subsequently curricular level.“

 A toolbox for teaching Human Rights in the field of youth education

 Online manual on intercultural understanding, ethics and human rights